Mohammad Reza Soleimani

-Mohammad Reza Soleimani (محمدرضا سلیمانی; born 3 August 1995) is an Iranian football forward who plays for Foolad in the Persian Gulf Pro League.
+Mohammad Reza Soleimani (محمدرضا سلیمانی; born 3 August 1995) is an Iranian football forward who plays for Duhok in the Iraqi Stars League.

 Soleimani started playing football when he was 7 years old.
 He played for toddlers' and youth teams in matches between states.

 He has played for PAS Hamedan F.C., Esteghlal F.C. and the Iran U19 national team.
 His good performance in Esteghlal F.C.
 U20 with 20 goals, led to his transfer to Rah Ahan, where he also performed well in the U20 team with 25 goals and 7 assists in seven matches.

 Rah Ahan

 When Rah Ahan F.C. was in Premier League, he scored 4 goals and 11 assists.

 Saipa F.C.

 In the first days of 2017 he contracted with Saipa F.C.
 He has scored 6 goals for Saipa in two seasons.